 The idea of owning original artwork may seem foreign to some and out of reach for many, especially considering that the private collection of artworks acquired by poet T.S Elliot recently sold for over $11 million at auction.
 I can remember the first time my husband and I purchased our first piece of original art together.
 It was a drawing by Brian Kershisnik that depicted a father holding a young child, while the child points repeatedly at numerous objects.
 The caption from the father’s mouth reads, “Choose one.”
 I can remember the drive home, and the conversation we had about that drawing, about how it reminds us of our young boys, of their youthfulness, energy, excitement, and how as a parent you have to set gentle boundaries.
 It also reminds me of how easily we can fall into the trap of wanting too much, or like the father, close our minds to the many options that may be out there, choosing to stick to the one that has worked for someone else, but isn’t right for us.

-There is a thrill and excitement unlike anything else in buying and owning original, one of a kind art, and for that reason I’ve put together the $100 show.
-I want everyone to feel the excitement of buying something unique, something handmade, and something that will grow in value, meaning and appreciation over time.
+There is a thrill and excitement unlike anything else in buying and owning original, one of a kind art, and for that reason I put together the $100 show.
+I wanted everyone to feel the excitement of buying something unique, something handmade, and something that will grow in value, meaning and appreciation over time.
 The event showcases original artwork from 30 diverse, talented artists.

 The second reason for the show is to help promote and connect artists.
-There are a lot of great things happening in Provo right now: the new LDS temple, NuSkin expanding its corporate office, a new convention center, Google Fiber and The Rooftop Concert Series to name a few.
-With everything going on, it is easy to overlook the burgeoning community of artists, musicians, photographers, writers and designers who are proud to call Provo home.
+There are a lot of great things happening in Provo right now and with everything going on, it is easy to overlook the burgeoning community of artists, musicians, photographers, writers and designers who are proud to call Provo home.
 Provo has a lot of great things going on right now, and art is one of them.
 The purpose of this show is to come together as artists and as a community to celebrate the talents and good fortune that we all as residents of Provo share.

-The show will open to the public at 6:30pm on the FIRST THURSDAY in December, but don't wait until 6 pm to get in line.
+The show will open to the public at 6:30pm on November 30, but don't wait until 6 pm to get in line.
 Last year the line formed at 3:30 pm and I don't expect this year to be any different!

-To find out which artists will be participating in the show, follow @springvillemuseum on Instagram and a new artist will be announced daily during the month of November.
+To find out which artists will be participating in the show, follow @springvillemuseum on Instagram or visit thei website www.springvillemuseum.com.